Assistant Professor of English in Creative Writing

 Office: C 314 Tribble Hall

 Amy Catanzano is a poet and cross-genre writer who explores the intersections of literature, science, and art.
 In an integrated artistic practice and theory known as quantum poetics, she investigates shared principles in poetry and quantum mechanics to reinvent common notions of spacetime, language, and reality.
-Her research spans the history of the avant garde and contemporary subcultures in parallel to the history of physics and its under-acknowledged relationship to the philosophy of language.
-In this research, both scholarly and creative, she explores subjects such as Alfred Jarry’s ’pataphysics, Werner Heisenberg’s essays on language and reality, Bern Porter’s SCIART, theoretical and experimental physics of the current and last century, other poets and artists who investigate these subjects, and beyond.
+Her creative and scholarly research spans the history of the avant garde and contemporary subcultures in parallel to the history of physics and its under-acknowledged relationship to the philosophy of language.
+In this research, she explores subjects such as Alfred Jarry’s ’pataphysics, Werner Heisenberg’s essays on language and reality, Bern Porter’s SCIART, physics in the current and last century, other poets and artists who investigate these subjects, and more.

-Within the innovative tradition of investigative poetics, Catanzano has conducted research at the European Organization for Nuclear Research (CERN), in Geneva, Switzerland, with the support of an Archie Fund for the Arts and Humanities Grant from Wake Forest University, where she teaches.
-In Spain, she has been an invited guest of physicist and poet Juan José Gómez Cadenas at the Scientific Review of the NEXT Experiment in dark matter research at the Canfranc Underground Laboratory and has given a lecture and poetry reading in the Mestizajes Programme in art, science, and literature at the Donostia International Physics Center in San Sebastián.
+Within the innovative tradition of investigative poetics, Catanzano has conducted research at scientific research centers for particle physics, dark matter, and radio astronomy.
+She has spent a week at the European Organization for Nuclear Research (CERN), in Geneva, Switzerland, with the support of an Archie Fund for the Arts and Humanities award from Wake Forest University, where she teaches.
+In Spain, she has been an invited guest of physicist and poet Juan José Gómez Cadenas at the Scientific Review of the NEXT Experiment in dark matter research at the Canfranc Underground Laboratory.
+She has also given a lecture and poetry reading in the Mestizajes Programme in art, science, and literature at the Donostia International Physics Center in San Sebastián, Spain.
 In the United States, Catanzano has conducted research as an official visitor at the Green Bank Telescope in West Virginia, then part of the National Science Foundation’s National Radio Astronomy Observatory, among other activities.
+In the upcoming academic year, she has been invited for visits to the Simons Center for Geometry and Physics at Stony Brook University, a center for theoretical physics and mathematics, and will be an artist-in-residence there during spring 2018.

 MFA Iowa Writers’ Workshop, University of Iowa